Oluwasunmibola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group: Changing owner and group of both files and subdirectories.

 101-symbolic_link_permissions: Changing owner and group owner of a symbolic link.

+102-if_only: Chnage the owner of a file based on a condition.